ExpressRoute for Microsoft cloud connectivity

 Higher availability to the global Microsoft cloud when a local ExpressRoute connection becomes unavailable.

 ExpressRoute Premium is required for Office 365-based ExpressRoute connections.
-However, there is no additional cost for enterprises with 500 or more licensed users.

 Figure 9: The world-wide Microsoft cloud network

 Figure 9 shows a logical diagram of the worldwide Microsoft cloud network, with networks that span the continents and regions of the world and their interconnections.
 With a portion of the Microsoft cloud network in each continent, a global enterprise creates ExpressRoute Premium connections from its regional hub offices to local Microsoft peering locations.

 For a regional office, appropriate Office 365 traffic to:

 Continental Office 365 datacenters travels over the Microsoft cloud network within the continent.